 It is so tall in fact, that people on the 80th floor and above actually get more hours of sunlight per day than the people at street level.
 When it comes to Ramadan, those on the top storeys of the tower have to wait two minutes longer to break their fast when the sun sets!

 Got a head for heights?
 Book your flight to Dubai, where the famous skyline is home to 7 of the 10 tallest hotels in the world.
 This includes the iconic Burj Al Arab, which is designed to look like the sail of a ship.

 The police force in Dubai includes multiple supercars including a Lamborghini, a Ferrari and a Bentley which helps them to catch speeding drivers.
 This is especially impressive when you consider that in 1968 there were only 13 cars in the entire Emirate.

 Though Dubai might be famous for its luxurious modern amenities, you may be surprised to hear it’s one of the best bird-watching locations, too.
 Over 300 species of bird pass through the city on their way to and from Europe, Asia and Africa.
 If you’re a serious birder, we recommend visiting the Ras al Khor Wildlife Sanctuary, and heading to the desert for a traditional falconry experience.

 Less than 20% of the population in Dubai are natives, with most of the people there being immigrants and tourists.

 “The Mall of the World” is a 50 million sq ft indoor city that is being built in Dubai.
 The mall will be climate-controlled and will take inspiration from London’s Oxford Street and New York’s Broadway.
 It has not been confirmed whether or not the name is a dig at The Mall of America.

-Despite the assumption that the UAE make all their money from oil, oil only actually makes up 6% of Dubai’s GDP.
-The real money makers are real estate and tourism.
+Despite the assumption that the UAE make all their money from oil, it only actually makes up 6% of Dubai’s GDP.
+The true money makers here are real estate and tourism.